azuisleet/gmodmodules/trunk/gm_tmysql3_boost/readme.txt

 Functions:

-tmysql.initialize(host, user, pass, database, [port])
+tmysql.initialize(host, user, pass, database, port)
-	Starts the library
+	Starts the library (port is required; setting 0 assumes default MySQL port)

 tmysql.query(sqlquery, [callback], [flags], [callbackarg])
-	Sends a query to the server, callback is a function, flags are 1	Assoc results	Your callback will be sent a table with field names for keys 2	Last ID		Your callback will be sent the last id as the third parameter Callbacks are func([callbackarg], resulttable, querystatus, error or lastid)
+	Sends a query to the server, callback is a function, flags are QUERY_FLAG_ASSOC		Assoc results	Your callback will be sent a table with field names for keys QUERY_FLAG_LASTID		Last ID			Your callback will be sent the last id as the third parameter Callbacks are func([callbackarg], resulttable, querystatus, error or lastid) Query status can be QUERY_SUCCESS or QUERY_FAIL

 tmysql.escape(sqlquery)
 	Returns an escaped string